anamariacioban/System-Identification-Methods/docs/04_prbs_parametric_models.md

 - OE: 94.69%
 - SS-EST: 94.24%

-Among the analyzed structures, the OE model provides the highest Fit value, although the differences between the models are relatively small.
+Among the analyzed structures, the OE model provides the best overall performance, although the differences between models are relatively small.

 ---

 ## Conclusions

-The PRBS/SPAB-based identification confirms that parametric models can accurately describe the system dynamics when the excitation signal is properly designed.
+The explicit calibration of the PRBS/SPAB excitation signal plays a crucial role in the success of parametric system identification.

-The OE model achieves the best overall performance, while ARMAX and SS-EST remain viable alternatives depending on noise modeling requirements.
+The results demonstrate that properly designed excitation signals, combined with adequate preprocessing and validation procedures, lead to accurate and reliable parametric models of the system.